I've been dependent on a lot of substances over the years.

 And research in rats shows that ALCAR can significantly decrease alcohol consumption and reduce the onset of tremors during alcohol withdrawal.
 Researchers concluded that it should be considered in the treatment of alcohol dependence (50).

 ALCAR gives me a huge boost in mental energy and resilience.
 It sort of feels like drinking a cup of coffee, so it’s helpful if you want to stop or reduce your intake of caffeine.
-I take 500 mg of this ALCAR as needed.

 5. N-Acetyl-Cysteine (NAC) and/or Glutathione